Dungeon of the Unknown (2013)

 Dungeon of the Unknown is a 32-page 2-floor dungeon for characters of lvl 1 (but ample guidelines are provided to adjust it so it becomes suitable for players up to the 10th level, since anyone entering Isle of the Unknown at lvl 1 will fucking die), presented in a troublesome format and bearing the most resemblance to the superb B1: In Search of the Unknown in terms of content.
 Rather then keying the dungeon room by room as one would expect, we are presented with a list of treasure, a list of weird, a random monster (more on that later), a list of chimerical monstrosities, a list of NPC inhabitants and a minimally keyed dungeon map so you know where to place most of them.
 Each room is given a descriptive name but little more then this.
 Do the rest yourself, says Mckinney.
 Goddammit.

-We open with a list of legends/rumours.
+We open with a list of legends/rumors.
 Most of them concern actual things within the dungeon, some concern possible things (say, a Dragon lairs within the dungeon or the dungeon has a dozen levels etc. etc.).
 Let us start with one of the most predominant monsters of the Dungeon.
 The Goop/Glob/Glop!
-A randomly coloured ooze with random immunities and hit dice based on the average party level.
+A randomly colored ooze with random immunities and hit dice based on the average party level.
 Oh boy.
 I will give reluctant credit for actually putting an Alchemist on the second floor that creates these things as by-products for his magical experiments.
 Anyway, the point is thus that every encounter with the enemy is unknown, in the strictest sense of the word, but I would venture that a drawback is that every encounter is meaningless, yielding no new information, treasure, or triumph.
 The oozes are an obstacle, simple as that.
 As a random ooze generation table, this thing is actually not bad.
 Kudos.